ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 ## :bubble_tea: Fuzzy search

-Cool, the results seems promising.
-Bet there is a problem
+Cool, the results seem promising.
+But there seems to be a problem.

 {{< illustration src="img/search-ko-hug.png"        name="Search results for hug"            alt="Search result for the query `hug` displaying no results" >}}

 I should have an emoji here, :hugs: to be exact.
-If I add the `s` to the query it finds it, but not without it.
-Lets try to enhance the search for this kind of purpose by adding a bit of Fuzziness to the search.
+If I add the `s` to the query, it finds it, but not without it.
+Let's try to enhance the search for this kind of purpose by adding a bit of fuzziness to the search.

 The idea is to allow some inexact work to match the query.
-For that we will use what's called [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+For that, we will use what's called [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
-In fact, as I already said, I'm a slacker so bleve will do it for me.
+In fact, as I already said, I'm a slacker, so Bleve will do it for me.
 Unfortunately, I could not find any way to add a default fuzzy parameter to `query` search.
-I still can add `~` to words of my search to enable fuzzy search on it.
+I still can add `~` to words of my search to enable fuzzy search on them.
-As my expectation are not hight, I will do it `just hack it` way.
-If I have no results from the query I will do specific fuzzy search instead.
+As my expectations are not high, I will do it the "just hack it" way.
+If I have no results from the query, I will do a specific fuzzy search instead.

 ```go
 func Search(q string) (results []EmojiDescription) {